 Intimacy is defined as having a close familiarity or friendship; closeness.
 Intimacy is an important aspect of every relationship, especially romantic.
 Oftentimes intimacy is confused with sex and the two are not necessarily synonymous.
 To that point, the connection you build outside of the bedroom is just as important as the one between the sheets.
 So it is important to identify you and your partners love languages, to help build a better relationship through nonsexual intimacy.

 Here are some non-sexual ways to build intimacy in a relationship.

 Who doesn’t love good music?
-Music is a great way to connect with someone and build intimacy.
+Music is a great way to connect with someone and build intimacy without sex.
 Curate weekly playlists for each other or send sensual or romantic songs to one another periodically throughout the day.
 This simple exchange will deepen your connection and leave you feeling warm and fuzzy.

 Touch Each Other